ellevpark/Simple-Exercise-Tracker/README.md

 # Simple-Exercise-Tracker
-Simple exercise tracker using MERN stack and freecodecamp online tutorial
+A simple exercise tracker using MERN stack and following freecodecamp's tutorial online